emilps/fjelltg/src/pages/productCategory/2020-03-24-fish-sludge-treatment.md

   the sea.

-  The FTG Fishsludge Recovery System (FRS) system can dry sludge from 0.1 per cent Dry Matter (DM) and up to 99 per cent DM.
+  The TMD Fishsludge Recovery System (FRS) can dry sludge from 0.1 per cent Dry Matter (DM) and up to 99 per cent DM.

   We use award-winning technology without chemical polymer for the purification